 How is hydronephrosis normally treated?

 If the hydronephrosis is diagnosed during pregnancy, early treatment will consist of monitoring with ultrasound, to check that the baby is growing normally and the kidneys are not getting too large.
 The baby will usually be born by a routine delivery.
-If the hydronephrosis is causing problems for your baby, the fluid may need to be drawn off while the baby is in the womb.
+If the hydronephrosis is causing problems for a baby, the fluid may need to be drawn off while the baby is in the womb.
 This is very unusual.

 After the baby is born, the hydronephrosis will be monitored using ultrasound scans and other tests.
 The overall treatment for hydronephrosis depends on what is causing it: